shermanloan/scejson-doc/doc/module-arm.md

 Canadian mortgages may compute periodic interest using a fractional power of a periodic yield.
 If set to a value other than `0', this field determines the period.
 Please contact us for further information if you support mortgage calculations in Canada.
-Note that when using this attribute with a value other than zero, the calling application *must* include an odd days prepaid fee in the request.
+Note that when using this field with a value other than zero, the calling application *must* include an odd days prepaid fee in the request.